demisto/content/Packs/Okta/Integrations/Okta_v2/README.md

 ## Configure Okta v2 on Cortex XSOAR
 ### API Token Authentication Prerequisites
-1. Sign in to your Okta organization as a user **with administrator privileges**.
+1. Sign in to your Okta organization as a user with administrator privileges.
 2. On the **Admin Console**, select **Security** > **API** from the menu, and then select the **Tokens** tab.
 3. Click **Create Token**.
 4. Name your token and click **Create Token**.